mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2023.md

 </table>

+### Justification

+WebChart EHR should provide patient information to requesters with the proper access to the information.
+In production environments of WebChart EHR, the use of the documented API is rare; therefore, MIE will conduct dual level testing of the API first, using automated testing of a test system in a production environment and second, manually tracking any client reported issues with the API functionality against the automatically tracked API requests are made.

 ### Test Methodology

 To address the overall automated testing, the following test requests will be made daily against a test system in a production environment.